Cook it: Diversification and growth

 In 2017, Cook it launched the first of its three À table avec Cook it magazines.
 In 2018, the company added a “pantry” shop to its offer, offering its customers the possibility to add various complementary food products to their box, such as snacks, lunch items and ready-to-eat meals.

 In November 2018, Cook it launched its “Sustainable Kit” as a pilot project, with the stated aim of making its service more eco-friendly and reducing packaging and waste.
 The sustainable Cook it Kit, then available in certain areas of Montreal, was delivered by bicycle with a cooler bag and reusable containers reclaimed with the next delivery.

 In April 2020, Cook it expanded its meal offer with “Brunch” recipes, breakfasts suitable for different times of the day.
 This novelty followed the craze of Canadians for lunches, which the company observed with its “pantry” shop sales.

 In the spring of 2020, the containment situation linked to COVID-19 in Canada led to a high increase in sales as the result of being classified as an essential service and delivering food to homes.
 This rapid growth led to a massive hiring wave of around 200 new employees, Cook it thus expanded to more than 500 employees.

+Acquisition

+Cook it was acquired by Vancouver-based Fresh Prep Foods in February 2024.